trywilco/wilco-docs/docs/building-your-quest/repository.md

 # Start Repository

-Each quest in Wilco is associated with a start repository.
-When the user starts a new quest, his repository will be initialized using the start repository defined on the quest.
+Each Wilco quest is associated with a start repository.
+When the user starts a new quest, their repository will be initialized using the start repository defined in the quest.
 The repository must be public.

 If start repository was not defined in `quest.yml`, The [Anythink Market] repository will be used.